Dave-team/Knowledge-base/Business-Intelligence/Data use cases.md

 ![Data hierarchy](https://user-images.githubusercontent.com/28791247/93708163-f624e500-fb2b-11ea-911d-dd353e9b9a16.png)

 ## BI use cases
-- Pre-defined reports: e.g. dashboards displaying the status / current performance where we track performance against high level KPIs and against any metrics we aim to improve.
+- Standard (backward looking) reports: e.g. dashboards displaying the status / current performance where we track performance against high level KPIs and against any metrics we aim to improve.
 In addition, we have actionable context for these high-level KPIs and the ability to drill-into the detail behind them.
 This can answer:
     - Status: how are we doing.
 Are we doing well – compare against targets
     - Trend: are we going up, down, or are we constant
     - Projection: given where we are and what is likely to happen, will we reach our objective in time?